Southwest explains its meltdown to Congress

-Congress is set to receive new evidence Thursday of internal chaos at Southwest Airlines over the Christmas holiday meltdown.
+Congress is receiving new evidence Thursday of internal chaos at Southwest Airlines over the Christmas holiday meltdown.

-The Senate Commerce committee is set to question Southwest executive Andrew Watterson, alongside Southwest pilot union president Casey Murray, Sharon Pinkerton of the Airlines for America trade group, Paul Hudson of Flyers' Rights, and economist Clifford Winston of The Brookings Institution.
+The Senate Commerce committee is questioning Southwest executive Andrew Watterson, alongside Southwest pilot union president Casey Murray, Sharon Pinkerton of the Airlines for America trade group, Paul Hudson of Flyers' Rights, and economist Clifford Winston of The Brookings Institution.

-The pilots' union is prepared to characterize the operation as held together by "duct tape," while Southwest's chief operating officer is expected to apologize and say the airline "is intensely focused on reducing the risk of repeating the operational disruption."
+The pilots' union characterized the operation as held together by "duct tape," while Southwest's chief operating officer is apologized and said the airline "is intensely focused on reducing the risk of repeating the operational disruption."

 Among the union's evidence is a message sent during the meltdown to a cockpit computer from the airline's dispatchers asking what crew is onboard the plane.